jfoggo/WebAPK/README.md

 # WebAPK
-Simple Template for a chrome WebAPK.
+Simple template for a chrome WebAPK.